-Stop the engine before you begin to service it.

-- Never leave the key in the key switch when you are servicing the engine.
+- Stop the engine before you begin to service it. - Never leave the key in the key switch when you are servicing the engine.
 Someone may accidentally start the engine and not realize you are servicing it.
 This could result in a serious injury. - If you must service the engine while it is operating, remove all jewelry, tie back long hair, and keep your hands, other body parts and clothing away from moving/rotating parts. - Failure to comply could result in death or serious injury.

-- Before engaging the transmission or PTO, warm up the engine for at least 5 minutes and then set the speed back to normal.
-Engaging the transmission or PTO at an elevated engine speed could result in unexpected movement of the equipment. - Failure to comply could result in death or serious injury.
+- Engaging the transmission or PTO at an elevated engine speed could result in unexpected movement of the equipment. - Failure to comply could result in death or serious injury.